-Crossroads - Changes in Rural America, a traveling Smithsonian exhibition presented by Indiana Humanities.
-The North Manchester Center for History is one of six Indiana locations chosen to host this exhibit.
+Crossroads - Change in Rural America, a traveling Smithsonian exhibition presented by Indiana Humanities.
+The North Manchester Center for History was one of six Indiana locations chosen to host this exhibit.

 Crossroads: Change in Rural America is part of Museum on Main Street program, a collaborative between the Smithsonian Institution and Indiana Humanities.
 The Smithsonian has been sponsoring exhibits through their Museum on Main Street program for 25 years.
 Their collaboration with state humanities councils have revitalized and educated rural communities with their diverse programs.